Control Duckweed

 When treating duckweed,

-- It is important to apply product evenly over all active plant growth; this plant can replicate rapidly from untreated or surviving plants.
+- It is important to apply product evenly over all active plant growth; duckweed can replicate rapidly from untreated or surviving plants.

 - Make sure you have identified the correct plant.
 Duckweed and watermeal are often confused.
 Proper identification can help save time, effort, and money.